 • Use tracking software to grab personal information about visitors to The Literacy Alliance web site

-By appointment, donors can review or change their own information.
+Donors can review or change their own information by appointment only.
 Appointments are available Monday - Thursday, 9:00 AM - 4:00 PM.
-To make an appointment, contact The Literacy Alliance:

 Donor information is entered into a database where it is stored on The Literacy Alliance’s cloud server.
 Only The Literacy Alliance staff members have access to the database through individual workstations that require usernames and passwords.
 The information is not available through the internet.